 As it is rightly said, “All work and no play makes Jack a dull boy.”
+Have you ever wondered why a child must play?

 Play is equally important to keep up with a child’s developmental milestones – Physical, Cognitive, Socio-Emotional and Language.
 Here are a few reasons for a child to play;